last update: Aug 21, 2021

 So one of the takeaway points is the gradual immersion into hoodoo as it slowly becomes a “native language” that you think in rather than having to translate it in your head first.
 It’s not just a “magical path” or set of spells or correspondences that would categorize you as a Wiccan on Monday when you use European herbal correspondences and a Hoodoo on Thursday when you use African-American ones.
 Not at all.

-What Bertiaux is outlining is a method for aligning your perspective/worldview and ultimately your way of life to be “in the current” of the spirits of hoodoo (as outlined in his particular system, which shares a lot with but is not in every aspect identical to traditional Southern conjure OR traditional Haitian sevis).
-THIS is what it means to be a Big Lucky Hoodoo – to live Hoodoo as a way of life, at the center of your worldview, to see the world through a hoodoo-centric lens, to be constantly aware of and in communication with the spirits around you: those of ancestors, roots, bones, stones.
+What Bertiaux is outlining is a method for aligning your perspective/worldview and ultimately your way of life (and in his system, your energetic body and really your entire being) to be “in the current” of the spirits of hoodoo (as outlined in his particular system, which shares a lot with but is not in every aspect identical to traditional Southern conjure OR traditional Haitian sevis).
+THIS is what it means to be a Big Lucky Hoodoo – to live Hoodoo as a way of life, at the center of your worldview, to see the world through a hoodoo-centric lens, to be constantly aware of and in communication with and plugged in to the spirits around you: those of ancestors, roots, bones, stones.

 And in this sense, anyone can become one if they are willing to put in the work — and undergo a potentially radical change in perspective, depending upon where one begins.